JuliaPy/SymPy.jl/examples/tutorial.md

 simplify(atc - atb)
 ```

-With this, we see that the maximum area happens at `c` with area `atc`.
+With this observation, we conclude the maximum area happens at `c` with area `atc`.

 ### integrals